MannShah720/Customer-Behaviour-Analytics/README.md

 7. How can customers be segmented into New, Returning, and Loyal based on previous purchases?
    * Out of the 3900 customers, 3116 are loyal, 701 are returning and 83 are new.
-   * This is a strong indication of repeat purchasing behaviour and suggests that customer retention is an important characteristic of this dataset.
+   * There is strong customer loyalty but could indicate weak customer acquisition

 8. What are the top 3 most purchased products within each category?
    * Accessories: Jewelry, Sunglasses, Belt